egc112/OpenWRT-egc-add-on/openvpn-username-password/readme.md

  `password`
  `</auth-user-pass>`

-For OpenVPN 2.5 add in Client config: path and filename to text file (e.g.: /etc/openvpn/cl-userpass) with username and password both on separate line:
+For OpenVPN 2.5 add in Client config: path and filename to text file (e.g.: /etc/openvpn/cl-userpass) with username and password:
  `auth-user-pass /etc/openvpn/cl-userpass`
-Example of /etc/openvpn/cl-userpass:
+Example of /etc/openvpn/cl-userpass, username and password on separate line:
  `Hans`
  `Worst@2`